Rabbi Moshe Kahn

 Director of GPATS: Nechama Price serves on the Judaic Studies faculty in Stern College teaching courses in Tanach and Halacha.
 She graduated from Stern College and received her master's in Jewish education from the Azrieli Graduate School of Jewish Education and Administration and a master's in Bible from the Bernard Revel Graduate School of Jewish Studies.
 Nechama is both the director and an alumna of the Stern College Graduate Program of Advanced Talmudic Studies (GPATS).
 She also serves as a Yoetzet Halacha in Englewood, Tenafly, West Orange, Livingston and Long Branch, and regularly gives shiurim throughout the greater New York area.

-Program Manager: Talia Molotsky is the Beren Campus Student Life Coordinator in Yeshiva University's Office of Student Life.
+Program Manager: Talia Molotsky is the Beren Campus Assistant Director of Student Life.
 She graduated from Stern College with a degree in Judaic Studies and Music.
 Projects include YU's annual Torah Tours program, Service Learning Missions, and Shabbat Life on the Beren Campus.
-She also serves as Adult and Teen Educator at Congregation Keter Torah.